matthieu-bt/business-guide/source/quickstart/trial.rst

 We’ll ask for your credit card information, but you won’t be charged until the trial ends Having this information makes sure there won’t be any interruptions in case you decide to continue using Skribble after the trial period.

-Follow "this guide`_ to get started with your free trial.
+Follow `this guide`_ to get started with your free trial.

 .. _this guide: https://docs.skribble.com/business-admin/quickstart/upgrade.html